JacobJungg/Albion-Data-Visualizer/README.md

 - pandas for streamlining items and prices
 - AI ChatBot utilizing OpenAI and Pinecone to help users make the most of the marketplace

+This code does not include...
+- database irl
+- pinecone index, enviornment or apikey
+- upstash redis rest url or rest token
+- openai apikey

 ## Introduction